dustinpfister/hexo_sitesource/source/_posts/nodejs-nopt.md

 ## Conclusion

 Option parsing can be done in a way that helps to keep the CLI tools that I make more robust, and professional.
 If it is a tool that will be called from a script in the same fashion each time, then I would say that I would not have to bother with this dependency.
 If I aim to make a tool that other people use it becomes more more important to use this.
 It is something that I will most likely use if I start making any kind of project that is called from the command line, and is a little complicated.

+I could get into greater depth about this and cover things like having more than one type for and option, and other features of nopt.
+Still you get the idea as to why this is a useful project.